 Tips for correcting an activity's incorrect date or start time:

 - Check your profile settings and make sure your location is set properly.
 This can affect what timezone is registered on your Strava account.
 Activities recorded indoors with no GPS data will default to the timezone of the location listed on your profile.
+Sometimes Strava gets stuck when updating your timezone based on the location listed on your profile.
+If your location is set correctly, but the timezone isn't, give the following a try:

 - Check the Strava website to view the activity's total elapsed time.
 If the total elapsed time is a very large number, then the GPS device has recorded data on different days.
 If two activities are recorded together as one, use the split activity tool.
 Or, if only a few points at the beginning or end of your file have the wrong date, consider trimming this data with the activity crop tool.